Fire engineering audits

 2009 Technical audit

-The 2009 audits where conducted by QStar Solutions Ltd and by Aurecon.
+The 2009 audits were conducted by QStar Solutions Ltd and by Aurecon.

-The same audit methodology was employed as in the 2006 audits to allow comparison of the results and conclusions.
+The same audit methodology used in the 2006 audits was used in the these audits to allow comparison of the results and conclusions.

 2009 Process audit

-The commission engaged the services of Michael Mills of Martin Jenkins & Associates, a Wellington based consulting firm involved in providing strategic advice to a number of government agencies.
+The commission engaged the services of Michael Mills of Martin Jenkins & Associates to review the processes used by the engineering unit/design review unit in reviewing building consent applications.
+Martin Jenkins & Associates is a Wellington-based consulting firm who provide strategic management support and advice to a number of government agencies.